-Attendance Policy and Overall Participation:
+Attendance Policy

 - Attendance and overall participation will be measured by weekly work on UNM Blackboard Learn.
-Students are responsible for submitting weekly assignments by Sunday 11:59 PM, and completing quizzes by Wednesday 11:59 PM.
-Students who miss more than 2 weekly assignments will be dropped.
-Two incomplete assignments equal one absence. - Excused absences include documented hospitalization or other documented, unexpected extreme emergencies; if excessive absenteeism that falls under the purview of "excused absences" continues, I reserve the right to drop students from the course.
+Students are responsible for submitting weekly assignments and quizzes Sundays and Wednesdays by 11:59 PM.
+Because this is an accelerated course, students who miss more than 2 weekly assignments will be dropped. - Excused absences include documented hospitalization or other documented, unexpected extreme emergencies; if excessive absenteeism that falls under the purview of "excused absences" continues, I reserve the right to drop students from the course.
 Please note: doctor's appointments, child-care, court dates, and job scheduling conflicts do not count as excused absences. - Students who miss the first assignment and do not contact me in the first week will be dropped.